 It eliminates any human error in these repetitive tasks and ensures consistency within the process.

-And because you’re only automatic the boring and repetitive stuff, you don’t risk losing anything personal.
+And because you’re only automating the boring and repetitive stuff, you don’t risk losing anything personal.
 You’ll still send out your normal emails and make the calls that build the real relationships with your customers.
-Those personal touches that are import to your company can still stay in place.
+Those personal touches that are important to your company can still stay in place.